-2/18 4.4 The debtor accounting authority may refuse the settlement and adjustment of accounts presented more than eighteen calendar months after the date of the traffic to which the accounts relate.
+2/18 4.4 The debtor accounting authority may refuse the settlement and adjustment of accounts presented more than twelve calendar months after the date of the traffic to which the accounts relate.

 SUP AUS/17/89

-APPENDIX 3

-Service and Privilege Telecommunications

 Reasons: The provisions of Appendix 3 are no longer required in the modern telecommunications environment.
 In addition, the concept of privilege telecommunications is obsolete.